DataDog/integrations-core/nginx_ingress_controller/README.md

 ### Service Checks

-nginx-ingress-controller does not include any service checks at this time.
+nginx-ingress-controller does not include any service checks.

 ### Events

-nginx-ingress-controller does not include any events at this time.
+nginx-ingress-controller does not include any events.

 ## Troubleshooting